AguaClara/Textbook/Flocculation/Floc_Design.rst

 Now that we know how to measure collision potential with head loss, we need a way to actually generate head loss.
 While both major or minor losses can be the design basis, it generally makes more sense to use major losses only for very low-flow flocculation (lab-scale) and minor losses for higher flows, as flocculation with minor losses tends to be more space-efficient.
 Since this book focuses on town and village-scale water treatment (5 L/S to 120 L/S), we will use minor losses as our design basis.

 To generate minor losses, we need to create flow expansions.
 AguaClara does this with **baffles**, which are obstructions in the channel of a flocculator to force the flow to switch directions by 180°.
-Baffles in AguaClara plants are plastic sheets, and all of the baffles in one flocculator channel are connected to form a **baffle module.** Images below show an AguaClara flocculator and the beginnings of a baffle module.
+Baffles in AguaClara plants are plastic sheets, and all of the baffles in one flocculator channel are connected to form a **baffle module.** :numref:`figure_AC_flocculator` shows an AguaClara flocculator and :numref:`figure_baffle_module` shows the assembly of a baffle module.

 .. _figure_AC_flocculator:
 .. figure:: Images/AC_flocculator.jpg